intel/nauta/docs/user-guide/actions/create_user.md

 ### Create the User

-To create a user, execute the following steps:
+Execute the following steps to create a user:

 1. The `nctl user create <username>` command sets up a namespace and associated roles for the named user on the cluster.
-It sets up _home_ directories, named after the username, on the _input_ and _output_ network shares with file-system level access privileges.
+Furtermore, this command sets up home directories named after the username, on the input and output network shares with the file-system level access privileges.
 Create the user:

     `nctl user create <username>`

-2. The above command also creates a configuration file named `<username>.config` that the Admin provides to the user.
+2. The command above also creates a configuration file named `<username>.config` that the Admin provides to the user.
 The user then copies that file into a local folder.

 3. Use the export command to set this variable for the user: